alist/roast-wander/README.md

 Reproduced from..
 https://developer.chrome.com/extensions/getstarted#unpacked

 3. You (might?
-I'm not sure) if need to open the `roast wander` "Background Page" from the `chrome://extensions/` page.
+I'm not sure) need to open the `roast wander` "Background Page" from the `chrome://extensions/` page.

 [Otherwise, we can't maintain state between jitsi pages to keep going if there's nobody in the room.
 (I think?)
 Try, and give a pull request or let me know!]